Is a boudoir photoshoot ok for Christian women?

 I’ve thought deeply about the conflicts between boudoir and religion and the connections between boudoir and spirituality.
 I have also thought a lot about this question: “Is boudoir ok for Christian women?”

-I believe that a boudoir photoshoot can be 100% compatible with Christianity and a religious, faith-based lifestyle.
+I believe that a boudoir photoshoot can be 100% compatible with Christianity and a faith-based lifestyle—when it is approached intentionally, respectfully, and on your own terms.

 I myself was raised in a conservative, religious home.
 I understand why a boudoir photoshoot may feel scary or wrong if you come from a religious background, but I would love to show you how it can also be beautiful and empowering.